-- Department chairs start the faculty hiring process by submitting a hiring request and job description or job announcement to the Dean, with a copy to Human Resources.
+Academic Deans start the faculty hiring process by submitting a hiring request and job description or job announcement to the Academic Vice President/Provost, with a copy to Human Resources.

-- Human Resources (HR) provides market salary data and works with Department Chairs, Dean, and Budget Office to secure funding.
+Human Resources (HR) provides market salary data and works with Deans, Academic Vice President/Provost, and Budget Office to secure funding.
 Appropriate approvals by campus administration will be required for all positions.
 The faculty hiring cycle will be considered as part of the approval process to enable a successful search.

-- A Search Committee is formed with a chair (preferably a tenured faculty within the hire’s department) assigned by the Dean.
+A Search Committee is formed with a chair as assigned by the Dean.
 Faculty Search Committees are organized as follows:

-- The department chair or tenured/tenure-track faculty designee will chair the search committee, serve as a voting member of the committee, and will be responsible for ensuring compliance with all applicable employment laws and policies, including equal opportunity, affirmative action, etc.
+The Department Chair, Program Chair, or tenured/tenure-track faculty designee will chair the search committee, serve as a voting member of the committee, and will be responsible for ensuring compliance with all applicable employment laws and policies, including equal opportunity, affirmative action, etc.

 Search Committee Training and Application Timeline

-- The department forwards a list of Search Committee members to Dean for approval, who forwards final approved list to HR.
+The Search Committee Chair forwards a list of Search Committee members to Dean for approval, who forwards final approved list to HR.
 HR reviews committee composition for procedure compliance and schedules training for the search committee.

-- Search Committee members complete training with HR and establishes an appropriate search timeline.
+Search Committee members complete training with HR, Academic Affairs, and establishes an appropriate search timeline.

 Screening and Selection